jaydior1/Learnects/README.md

 Just starting to learn Python and would love a place for feedback.

+- Check "Tests(BETA)" branch for advance feaatures / script updates that im not sure of putting in here yet.

 - Adding NHTSA API to play around with and learn. "http://jaydior1.github.io/Learnects/" (First project so il stick to it till I learn).

 - Added a "ChangeLog" for all subsequent changes, probably not to many as im just learning but hey its here